 Gen Z is well-known for having the shortest attention span of all the generations — around 8 seconds.
 And whether the short attention span came first or short-form video came first, what we do know is that Gen Z consumes a lot of short-form video content.

-According to Refuel Agency’s Gen Z Explorer Series™, 91% of Gen Z report watching online videos every day, 84% report that they watch video streaming services, and Gen Z is 64% more likely than the general population to stream videos on their smartphones.
-And we know that Gen Z is partial to specifically short-form videos over long form ones.
+According to Refuel Agency’s Gen Z Explorer Series™, 91% of Gen Z report watching online videos every day, 84% report that they watch video streaming services, and Gen Z is 64% more likely to stream videos on their smartphones.
+Gen Z is partial to specifically short-form videos over long form ones.
 Gen Z spends more time on YouTube than on Netflix or any other streaming platforms, and most of Gen Z’s favorite influencers are from YouTube, Vine, TikTok, Snapchat, and Instagram stories.

 So what’s the takeaway?
 Gen Z loves video content — but not just any video content.
-The video content they gravitate towards is created by influencers whose content seems authentic and relatable, like Liza Koshy (18.7M YouTube followers) and Emma Chamberlain (9.1M YouTube followers).
+They gravitate towards influencers, whose content seems authentic and relatable, like Liza Koshy (18.7M YouTube followers) and Emma Chamberlain (9.1M YouTube followers).
 Brands can take a page from their books and create video content that makes Gen Z feel more like collaborators than consumers — encouraging user-generated content, filming with lo-fi aesthetics, and being subtle with branding.

 To Gen Z, authenticity matters – a lot